scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 It is recommended to keep the size of signed extensions small, since they are an integral part of the input to every AS’s signature.

-The example below contains the Protobuf extension definition containing a `StaticInfoExtension`.
+The example below contains the Protobuf definition of the `StaticInfoExtension`.
 It is a signed extension that is used to carry path segment metadata, such as segment latency, bandwidth, router coordinates, link type, number of internal hops.
-This and other extensions are at time of writing experimental, we therefore omit protobuf definitions of the `StaticInfoExtension` message.
+This and other extensions are at time of writing experimental.
+We therefore omit definitions of the `StaticInfoExtension` message format and refer to [PCBExtensions].

 ~~~~
   message PathSegmentExtensions {